TheArchitectDev/Architect.Identities/README.md

 Third party libraries may provide additional sources through further extension methods.

-#### Clock Synchronization

-Because a Fluid contains a time component, it relies on the host system's clock.
-This would introduce the risk of collisions if the clock were to be adjusted backwards.
-To counter this, the generator will allow the clock to catch up if necessary (i.e. if the last generated value has a timestamp _greater_ than the current timestamp), by up to several seconds.
-However, the host system is responsible for keeping potential clock adjustments under a few seconds.
-This is generally achieved by **having the system clock synchronized using the Network Time Protocol (NTP)**, which is a recommended practice in general.
-(Note that the timestamps are based on UTC, so daylight savings adjustments are of no concern.)

 #### Attack Surface

 We know that a Fluid does not leak volume information like an auto-increment ID does.
 Still, since it is hard to reveal as little as a fully random ID, we should consider what information we are revealing.